 Finally, criminal records may be sought from state and federal agencies–including prison terms, warrants and sex offenses found in state-operated registries.

-Search Criminal Records & Cases via the Kane County Circuit Clerk
+Look Up Criminal Records & Cases Through the Kane County Circuit Clerk

 The Illinois 16th Judicial Circuit, whose records are maintained by the County Circuit Clerk, is a feasible way to obtain Kane County criminal records.
 These records can be retrieved electronically or by visiting the courthouse.